Hooters: History

-In January 2011, Chanticleer and others completed the purchase of Hooters of America Inc. from the Brooks family.

 As of July 2013, Hooters of America owned 160 restaurants and operates or franchises over 430.

-On July 1, 2019, Hooters was sold to Nord Bay Capital and TriArtisan Capital Advisors.
+On July 1, 2019, Hooters of America was sold to Nord Bay Capital and TriArtisan Capital Advisors.

+2025 Bankruptcy

+In June 2024, Hooters of America abruptly closed approximately 40 locations that were deemed underperforming, blaming rising costs and a decline in sales as part of the decision.
+On February 21, 2025, it was reported that Hooters of America was preparing to file for Chapter 11 bankruptcy protection within the coming months after prior closures in 2024 and revenue losses at its locations.
+On March 31, 2025, Hooters of America filed for Chapter 11 bankruptcy protection in an effort to move forward with a sale to franchisees that consists of all of its company-owned restaurants.
+The company initially had no plans to close restaurants and will remain operational during the procedure.
+However, by June 4, 2025, over 30 locations in 12 states permanently closed.
+Per-store sales at Hooters of America-owned restaurants were less than half those operated by the Clearwater-based company.
+Overall sales at Hooters of America shrank from $1.2 billion in 2009 to $678 million in 2024.

+The Clearwater-based company, along with a group of other franchisees, purchased the Atlanta-based company out of bankruptcy in October 2025.
+The founders, who still operate the Clearwater-based company and its 22 restaurants, plan to "de-sexualize" the image of Hooters by making attire slightly more modest, ending bikini nights, and returning to its family friendlier roots, while also improving the food quality and reinvesting into the restaurants.

 Hoots spinoff

 In response to declining sales, in 2017 the company launched a fast casual spinoff of its format called "Hoots".
 Hoots is distinguished from its original concept primarily by a reduction in menu items and employment of both male and female servers who are modestly dressed in t-shirts and khakis.

 Hooters Girls

 The appearance of the waitresses is a main selling feature of the restaurant.
 A Hooters Girl is a waitress employed by the Hooters restaurant chain, and they are recognizable by their uniform of a white tank top with the "Hootie the Owl" logo and the location name on the front paired with short nylon orange Dolphin shorts.
 The remainder of the Hooters Girls uniform consists of the restaurant's brown ticket pouch (or a black one with the black uniform), tan pantyhose, white loose socks, and clean white shoes.
 Men who work at Hooters wear Hooters hats, T-shirts with long pants, Bermuda shorts, or attire more suitable for kitchen use.